Gandothers/studio/src/DEPLOY.md

 ## Firebase App Hosting (Recommended)

-Your project is already configured for easy deployment on Firebase App Hosting, which has a generous free tier suitable for many applications.
+Your project is already configured for easy deployment on Firebase App Hosting.

-The deployment process is mostly automated once you connect your code repository.
+### Important Note on Firebase Plans
+To deploy this application, you will need to upgrade your Firebase project from the free "Spark" plan to the "Blaze" (pay-as-you-go) plan.

+**Why?** The app makes calls to the Google AI API, which counts as an "outbound network request."
+The free Spark plan does not allow these requests from your application's server.

+**Is it still free?** The Blaze plan has a generous free tier that is much larger than what most new applications use.
+You will only be charged if your app's usage exceeds this free tier.
+For this application, it's very unlikely you'll incur costs unless it becomes extremely popular.
+You can set up billing alerts in the Google Cloud console to notify you if you're approaching any limits.

 ### Managing API Keys and Secrets